bhatia-di/Cracking_The_Coding_Interview/javascript/promises.md

 | built in support for download progress                                   | no way to intercept a request                                               |
 | axios get calls ignore data in the request                               | fetch can have body content with a GET call                                 |

+> The immutability of a settled promise is an important feature.